fbpx

 Talk to me about Change for Change.
 When did that start?
 Why?
 How does it work?

 Change for Change was founded in 2011.
-It’s an initiative whose aim is to provide a channel for young people to give back to the society by providing basic support to children’s homes in Kenya.
+It’s an initiative whose aim is to provide a channel for young people to give back to society by providing basic support to children’s homes in Kenya.

 Tell us a little bit about the core team you’re working with and what they do